 Mark Conrad played by Curd Jergens is a playboy, a drunk, and a troublemaker with a shady past who is expelled by Hong Kong police after one too many bar fights.

-Mark is sent to Macau on the ferry boat called Fa Tsan, known to its crew as Fat Annie.
+Mark is sent to Macao on the ferry boat called Fa Tsan, known to its crew as Fat Annie.

-Orson Welles plays Captain Hart who pilots the vessel to Macau but Conrad’s papers are out of order so Macao refuses to allow him to enter.
+Orson Welles plays Captain Hart who pilots the vessel to Macao but Conrad’s papers are out of order so Macao refuses to allow him to enter.